Twisting My Melon: The Autobiography: Content and publication

-Reception and film adaptation
+Critical reception and planned film adaptation

 PRS for Music's Anita Awbi wrote that the book "provides wonderful insight into both Ryder's personal life, and the making of one of Manchester's most legendary bands".
 She said that the successful years of Happy Mondays are recounted "with humour and realism in equal measure, philosophically balancing the ups and downs to create an honest and compelling narrative".
 Steve Jelbert of The Independent said "few will read this highly entertaining, effortlessly egotistical tome for moral elevation".
 What's On North writer Margaret Chrystall gave it similar praise, stating that for "anyone interested in the tale of a proper maverick, shamen-like songwriter and performer – there’s plenty of unique memories packed into this must-read that should top the rock books of 2011 list".

 Dorian Lynskey of The Guardian included the book on his list of the best books of 2011, though mentioned that Ryder's "memory is riddled with drug-induced potholes".
 The Times columnist Camilla Long was impressed by the "clarity of [Ryder's] recollection" to some of the events, though highlighted an occasion where he went to Brazil with Piers Morgan, which she called a "story that has elements of total fabrication".
 In a review for The Observer, journalist Kitty Empire said noted that while there were "countless accounts of [the Madchester] period already out there; what distinguishes Ryder's is the fact that it's finally coming out of the horse's mouth".
 Empire was dismayed at the lack of Ryder's "love for music", adding that the reader is given only "fleeting glimpses of the surreal poetics that made Ryder the dissolute bard of baggy".

 In April 2013, Ryder said ITV were looking to make a movie adaptation of his autobiography.
 He mentioned that Danny Brocklehurst was drafted in to do the screenplay.
 By November 2013, the idea was switched to a TV show and was formally announced by ITV.
 In September 2019, NME reported that it went back to being a film, being directed by Matt Greenhalgh.
 It would star Jack O'Connell as Ryder, with production planned for early 2020.